On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: Applications and Numerical Results

 In the notation of this paper, the matrix \eqref{PDECO_quadruple} gives

 This is a highly complicated system, for which we build preconditioners based on approximations tailored to problems with small values of $\alpha$ and $\lambda$, a regime of significant numerical interest.
-The key objective here is to compare the preconditioners $\mathcal{P}_D$ and $\mathcal{P}_k$.
-Our approximation $\widehat{A}_0$ involves 5 Chebyshev semi-iterations approximating the action of $M_h^{-1}$, and $\widehat{S}_1$ is 4 V-cycles of the AGMG algebraic multigrid routine \cite{NapovNotay,Notay1,Notay2,AGMG} applied to $S_1$; we note that the AGMG routine is found to be highly effective when applied to matrices of this structure.
+The key objective here is to compare the preconditioners $\mathcal{P}_{D,k}$ and $\mathcal{P}_k$.
+Our approximation $\widehat{A}_0$ involves 5 Chebyshev semi-iterations approximating the action of $M_h^{-1}$; $S_1$ is approximated by $\frac{1}{\alpha+\lambda}M_h$, which is then handled in the same way.
 We approximate $S_2$ by neglecting terms multiplied by $\lambda$ and applying the `matching strategy' of \cite{PW12,PW13} to approximate: